GNOME/gnome-network-displays/README.md

  * Clayton TV (model CL43UHD19BSW)
  * HP Elite x3 Lap Dock
  * Samsung M7 43" Smart Monitor (model LS43AM700UUXEN)
+ * Hisense AE7000

 Testing
 =======

-For testing purposes you can run with NETWORK_DISPLAYS_DUMMY=1 set.
+For testing purposes you can run with `NETWORK_DISPLAYS_DUMMY=1` set.
 In that case, a dummy sink will be provided that allows connecting on localhost using any RTSP capable client to test WFD streaming.

-You can connect to rtsp://localhost:7236/wfd1.0 then.
+You can connect to `rtsp://localhost:7236/wfd1.0` then.

 Debugging
 =========